DPhil Students: Carl welcomes informal contacts from prospective students in the following areas:

-Carl is Director of the Centre for Evidence-Based Medicine (CEBM).
-CEBM devotes a significant proportion of its time to capacity building through outreach teaching and training activities.
+Carl is Director of the Centre for Evidence-Based Medicine (CEBM), which builds capacity through outreach teaching and training activities.
 He teaches undergraduates, postgraduates and teachers of EBM, and is the Director of Programs in Evidence-Based Health Care.
-The program has over 130 MSc and 30 DPhil students, As Director of CEBM he oversees the Teaching Evidence-Based Practice wee - the course has trained over 1000 teachers worldwide.

 He also has extensive experience in both print and broadcast media.
 He is a regular contributor to BBC Radio 4's Inside Health series and in 2016 worked with the BBC's Panorama on Inside Britain's Fertility Business.

 Conflicts of interest and payments:

 Carl has received expenses and fees for his media work (including payments from BBC Radio 4 Inside Health).
 He has received expenses from the WHO, FDA, and holds grant funding from the NIHR, the NIHR School of Primary Care Research, The NIHR BRC Oxford and the WHO.
 He has received financial remuneration from an asbestos case and given free legal advice on mesh cases.
 He has also received income from the publication of a series of toolkit books published by Blackwells.
 On occasion, he receives expenses for teaching EBM and is also paid for his GP work in NHS out of hours (contract with Oxford Health NHS Foundation Trust).
-He is Director fof CEBM, which jointly runs the EvidenceLive Conference with the BMJ and the Overdiagnosis Conference with international partners, based on a non-profit making model.
-He is Editor in Chief of BMJ Evidence-Based Medicine ,and is an NIHR Senior Investigator.
+He is Director of CEBM, which jointly runs the EvidenceLive Conference with the BMJ and the Overdiagnosis Conference with international partners, based on a non-profit making model.
+He is Editor in Chief of BMJ Evidence-Based Medicine and is an NIHR Senior Investigator.